Thanks for Sharing

 Photo by Vo Huy on Pexels.com

-what are The origins of monkey see monkey do?
+What are The origins of monkey see monkey do?

 It is said that the phrase “Monkey See, Monkey Do” had its start in Jamaica during the early 1700s and became commonplace in the US in the 1920s.
 It’s considered an older term but is still used today.

-Role of Parents in Observational Learning
+Role of Parents

 Children take on many of their lifestyle habits, both positive and negative, by copying their parents.
 The age-old saying “Monkey See, Monkey Do” is especially applicable here.
 The examples that parents set are highly influential to their children.